 If you’re looking for a high-quality, compact power bank with an adequate number of ports, the Goal Zero Sherpa 100PD is a decent choice.

 This lithium-ion power bank features a capacity of 25600mAh and a power output of 94.7Wh.
-This amount of energy is enough to charge a POV camera 19 times, a smartphone seven times, a tablet three times, and a laptop 1.5 times.
-Moreover, if you’re wondering whether you’re allowed to bring 100PD on a flight, the answer is yes, as the TSA’s limit is 100Wh.
+This amount of energy is enough to charge a smartphone seven times, a tablet three times, and a laptop 1.5 times.
+Moreover, if you’re wondering whether you’re allowed to bring the 100PD on a flight, the answer is yes, as it’s under the TSA’s limit of 100Wh.

 This power bank has three ports: two USB-A (12W) ports and one USB-C (60W) port.

 Two USB-A ports allow you to charge two devices simultaneously, such as fitness trackers, GPS devices, and micro/lightning phones.
 If your laptop is equipped with a USB-C port, you can charge it by connecting it to the USB-C port on the power bank.